open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/stdout.md

 Exporter](../sdk.md#span-exporter) which outputs the spans to stdout/console.

+The output format of the exporter is unspecified.
+The exporter SHOULD be documented that its output is not a standardized format across OpenTelemetry nor is it a stable format.
+The documentation SHOULD suggest the OTLP exporter for users that want a stable and standarized output format.

 [OpenTelemetry SDK](../../overview.md#sdk) authors MAY choose the best idiomatic name for their language.
 For example, ConsoleExporter, StdoutExporter, StreamExporter, LoggingExporter etc.